 Some interesting facts about the Old Achray House Hotel

-Early in the 1900's Achray House became a guest house, and later on a hotel.
-One of our recent guests remembered older relations of hers coming all the way from Crieff for a summer holiday during the Achray's guest house era, bringing their beloved cow with!
+In the 1900's Achray House became a guest house and later on a hotel.
+A recent guest remembered older relations visiting the Achray House for the summer holiday decades ago, all the way from Crieff, with their beloved cow in tow!

-One of the best-known incidents in this area was the massacre of Clan Neish on their family island, remnants of which are still visible right opposite the hotel in Loch Earn.
+Various historic events, some gruesome, some romantic, are recounted in old village records.
+One of the best-known was the massacre of Clan Neish on their family island, remnants of which are still visible in Loch Earn, right in front of the hotel.